Last Updated on

 Vancouver is famous for the Grouse Grind, St. Mark’s Summit, Eagle Bluffs, and Quarry Rock to name just a few, but some of them, I’m looking at you Quarry Rock, can be too jam packed.
 Visitors to Vancouver looking for some great hiking may want to venture off the beaten path and check out Lindeman Lake, near Chilliwack.

-We’re in South Surrey near the border so it was an hour and a half drive to the trailhead, add about another half hour if you’re coming from Vancouver.
+We’re in South Surrey near the border so for us it’s an hour and a half drive to the trailhead, add about another half hour if you’re coming from Vancouver.

 The hike is only 3.4km, about 2 hours round trip, but it’s still a good workout.
 There is some boulder scrambling so you’ll want grippy shoes.
 Vivi was wearing Converse and slid off a boulder and landed hard on her butt.
 The boys each took a tumble too.